8 Tips to Lose Weight Without Dieting

 #3-Know Your Food

 Some may say, "know thy enemy".
 I couldn't because I do not consider food the enemy.
 I think of food as a pleasurable experience.
-Food is my friend (however at times it is too good of a friend).
+Food is my friend (however, at times, it is too good of a friend).
 I love to combine flavors and textures and colors and consistencies.
 Food allows an unbridled creativity.

 However, you should also know your friends.
 Food is a friend that needs constant attention.
 We are bombarded by restaurant commercials, grocery ads, and beer billboards every day of our lives.
 Each lie tells us of food's importance.
 But what exactly is food and why is it important?

 Food breaks down into teeny-weeny particles called nutrients.
-These nutrients ride the great arteries to their destinations, hungry cells.
+These nutrients ride the great arteries to their destinations, which are hungry cells.
 When we eat too many nutrients, we store them for later use.
 This is called adipose tissue, more commonly known as fat.
 The number of nutrients we need every day depends on our level of activity, age and sex.